laserpants/trombone/docs/middleware.md

 <h4>Flags</h4>

-Enable with `--amqp[=USER:PASS]` or `-A` and, optionally, provide a host name using `--amqp-host[=HOST]` (if you leave out this option, `localhost` is assumed).
+Enable with `--amqp[=USER:PASS]` or `-A` and, optionally, supply a host name using `--amqp-host[=HOST]` (if you leave out this option, `localhost` is assumed).

 ## CORS

-The CORS component adds support for cross-domain requests to Trombone.
-It provides the hand-shaking and response headers expected by client applications, such as modern web browsers, when sending CORS-enabled requests.
+The CORS component adds the capability to accept cross-domain requests, by implementing the necessary hand-shaking and response headers.
+These are typically expected by client applications, such as modern web browsers, when sending CORS-enabled requests.

 > *JavaScript and the web programming has grown by leaps and bounds over the years, but the same-origin policy still remains.
 This prevents JavaScript from making requests across domain boundaries, and has spawned various hacks for making cross-domain requests.*